thriveweb/deking-new/content/projects/pool-house-mt-gravatt-brisbane.md

   - image: /images/uploads/dsc_0229.jpg
 content: Colorbond Roofed Pool House with timber deck
 accordion:
-  - description: Stainless steel wire rop balustrade to all exposed edges of the deck
-    title: >-
+  - description: >-
       Hardwood decking with a treated pine frame.The pergola is treated pine and stained to look like hardwood.
-Colorbond roofing including flashings and gutter
+Colorbond roofing including flashings and gutter.
+Stainless steel wire rope balustrade to all exposed edges of the deck
+    title: Hardwood decking with a treated pine frame.
 categories:
   - category: Gazebos & Outdoor Rooms
   - category: Pool Decking